AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Rate_of_Change_(ROC).md

 ## Adding indicator

-ROC indicator is added using {api:anychart.core.stock.Plot#roc}.roc(){api} method, it requires a mapping with value field in it:
+ROC indicator is added using {api:anychart.core.stock.Plot#roc}roc(){api} method, it requires a mapping with value field in it:

 ```
 // create data table on loaded data